Postpartum Lochia: What to Expect With Normal Bleeding After Birth?

 Lochia alba:

-Finally, the lighter bleeding of the lochia serosa stage will fade into discharge; the lochia colour will become more yellowish, although it may still be accompanied with spotting.
+Finally, the lighter bleeding of the lochia serosa stage will fade into discharge; the lochia colour will become more yellowish, although it may still be accompanied by spotting.
 This is the last lochia stage, known as lochia alba, and it may linger for up to six weeks following birth.

 How long does bleeding after birth last?

 Of course, you're undoubtedly anxious to move on and enjoy the early days with your child without the hassle of postpartum lochia.
 Lochia after birth, like other aspects of the pregnancy, delivery, and postpartum experience, varies from person to person.
-And it happens regardless of how you deliver: lochia may occur after a vaginal delivery as well as a c-section.
+And it happens regardless of how you deliver: lochia may occur after a vaginal delivery as well as a C-section.
 Bleeding following both vaginal and caesarean deliveries may linger for up to five or six weeks.
 If you're still bleeding after six weeks, talk to your doctor.
 Rest confident that lochia should be substantially decreased by the six-week mark.

 What does an abnormal lochia discharge look like?